 2. Pillars

-To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+To enhance the coverage, quality, and affordability of Broadband telecommunication networks, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both wired and wireless technologies are essential.

-Japan, Government: To enhance the coverage, quality, and affordability of Broadband telecommunication networks, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both wired and wireless technologies are essential.
+Japan, Government: To enhance the coverage, quality, and affordability of Broadband telecommunication networks.

-Center of Technology and Society, Civil Society: To enhance the coverage, quality, and affordability of Broadband telecommunication networks, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both wired and wireless technologies are essential.
+Center of Technology and Society, Civil Society: To enhance the coverage, quality, and affordability of Broadband telecommunication networks, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both wired and wireless fixed and mobile technologies are essential.

-Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Develop a well-planned, well-maintained, robust, economic, and efficient Broadband infrastructure to ensure the delivery of high quality services including, Internet and access to affordable information and technologies for citizens.

 Japan, Government: Deleted

-ISOC, Civil Society: Develop a well-planned, well-maintained, robust, economic, and efficient Broadband infrastructure to ensure the delivery of high quality services including, Internet and access to affordable information and technologies for citizens.
+ISOC, Civil Society: Develop a well-planned, well-maintained, robust, economic, and efficient Broadband infrastructure to ensure the delivery of high quality services including, Internet and access to affordable information and technologies for citizens whether on mobile of fixed networks.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Based on reliable data that has been collected while respecting the privacy of users and their personal information, develop a well-planned, well-maintained, robust, economic and efficient broadband infrastructure that ensures the delivery of affordable and high quality technology, information and services, including the Internet, as well as access to these for all.
 Affordability should be understood in relation to the user’s disposable income.

-Brazil, Government: Develop a well-planned, well-maintained, robust, economic, and efficient Broadband infrastructure to ensure the delivery of high quality services including, Internet and access to affordable information and technologies for citizens.
+Brazil, Government: Develop a well-planned, well-maintained, robust, economic, and efficient Broadband infrastructure to ensure the delivery of high quality services, including Internet and access to affordable information and technologies for citizens, ensuring minimum speed, signal and connectivity stability, non-discrimination of legal content/traffic and reliable customer services

 Center of Technology and Society, Civil Society: Develop a well-planned, well-maintained, robust, economic, and efficient Broadband infrastructure to ensure the delivery of high quality services including, Internet and access to affordable information and technologies for citizens.
+High quality services should be considered upon an standard of minimum speed, stability, same bandwidth for uploads and downloads, respect of net neutrality, reliable customer support services.

-(New pillar) Brazil, Government:
+(New pillar) Brazil, Government: Promote IXPs as tools to improve quality, to increase local, regional and international Internet connectivity and resilience, and to reduce the costs of such connectivity in the network infrastructure, as well as foster public policies and exchange of technical expertise on these issues.

-Increase research and development, and deployment of new technologies, to provide reliable and affordable ICT telecommunications infrastructure.
+Increase research and development, and deployment of new technologies, to provide reliable and affordable information and communication infrastructure.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Increase research and development as well as deployment of new technologies to further support the provision of reliable and affordable high quality information and communication infrastructure for all people.

-Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable BroadbandICT infrastructure.
+Utilize policy and financing mechanisms such as Universal Service Funds and/or Public Private Partnership, to connect and cover rural and remote areas with affordable Broadband information and communication infrastructure.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society:Utilize policy and financing mechanisms such as Universal Service Funds and public-private partnerships to connect and cover rural and remote areas with affordable [DELETED: BROADBAND INFORMATION AND COMMUNICATION] broadband telecommunication infrastructure.

-Center of Technology and Society, Civil Society: Utilize policy and financing mechanisms such as Universal Service Funds and/or Public Private Partnership, to connect and cover rural and remote areas with affordable Broadband information and communication infrastructure.
+Center of Technology and Society, Civil Society: Utilize policy and financing mechanisms such as Universal Service Funds and/or Public Private Partnership, to connect and cover rural and remote areas with affordable Broadband information and communication Broadband telecommunication infrastructure.

-To attract private investment, competition policies, financing, and new business models need to be studied and deployed.
+To attract private investment, competition and market liberalization policies, financing, and new business models need to be studied and deployed.